 Students can take advantage of Tuck's unparalleled access to faculty in diverse areas of entrepreneurial studies

-Tuck’s Entrepreneur in Residence (EIR) program brings Tuck entrepreneurs to campus to share their entrepreneurial insights and provide students and community members with direct feedback on entrepreneurial matters.
-This practitioner advice is of great inspirational and practical value for participants in all stages of their entrepreneurship education.
+Tuck’s Entrepreneur in Residence (EIR) program brings entrepreneurs to campus to share their entrepreneurial insights and provide students and community members with direct feedback on entrepreneurial matters.
+This practitioner advice is of great inspirational and practical value to participants in all stages of their entrepreneurship education.

 The speaker series is made possible by the support of Tuck (T'97) / Dartmouth ('87) alum and entrepreneur, Louis Crosier.
 'Entrepreneurs From The Trenches' brings young entrepreneurs to campus to share their recently acquired skills with students.